KTStephano/peaches-bot.docs/docs.markdown

 ### context.MessagesDeleted

 This is an array of message IDs that were recently deleted.
 This is only valid for the Messages Deleted trigger which requires premium guild status.
+When this is present, .Channel will also be valid and specify which channel the list of messages were deleted from.

 ### context.Inputs